Client climbing stairs during ADL training at Kenaz Training in Langley BC

 ★★★★★ 5.0 on Google • 250+ Five-Star Reviews • 10+ Years Experience • Kinesiologist-Led Independence Programs

-What Is ADL Training?
+What Is ADL Training in Langley?

 When illness, injury, surgery, or aging makes these tasks difficult, it can feel like your independence is slipping away.
 That is where ADL training comes in.

 ADL training is gentle, progressive, and built around your abilities.
-We start where you are and help you build toward where you want to be — one step at a time.
+We start where you are and help you build toward where you want to be, one step at a time.

-Who ADL Training Is For
+Who ADL Training in Langley Is For

 If everyday tasks have become harder, from injury, illness, surgery, or simply getting older, this is exactly what we're here for.
 There's no fitness level you need to reach before we can help.